 If any text, symbols, or logos are inscribed on the diamond’s girdle, it will be noted in this section of the GIA certification document.
 This includes the presence of its unique GIA report number.

-The comments section of the additional grading information section will mention any treatments or characteristics that have been identified but do not feature in other parts of the report.
-It covers all diamonds, including black diamonds.
+The comments section of the additional grading information will mention any treatments or characteristics that have been identified but do not feature in other parts of the report.

 14. PROPORTION DIAGRAM